willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ##### POST /teams/{teamsId}/update

-When a change is made to a Shifts entity in a [schedule](/graph/api/resources/schedule?view=graph-rest-1.0) with a [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0), Shifts calls this endpoint to get approval.
+When a change is made to a Shifts entity in a [schedule](/graph/api/resources/schedule?view=graph-rest-1.0) that's [enabled for a workforce integration](#enable-your-workforce-integration-for-a-team-schedule), Shifts calls this endpoint to get approval.
 If the endpoint approves the request, the change is saved in Shifts.

 As your WFM system is the system of record, when the connector receives a request to this endpoint, it should first attempt to make the change in the WFM system.
 If the change is successful, return success.
 Otherwise, return failure.